Torgore/TinyML_KWS_on_ARDUINO/README.md

 │
 ├── training/
 │   └── kws_training.py          # Complete Python pipeline (data → model → export)
+    └── kws_model.h              # model that will be used by arduino code └── kws_model.keras          # model keras (optionnal)
+    └── kws_model.tflite         # model tflite (optionnal)
+    └── confusion_matrix.png     # confusion matrix of my model training
+    └── mfcc_visualization.png   # to have an idea of what a 1s audio looks like in 2D (with mfcc values) └── training_history.png     # train + validation graph
 │
 ├── arduino/
 │   ├── kws_inference.ino        # Main Arduino sketch